 Our airport experienced sudden, severe, and extended losses due to the pandemic-related reduction in trade and travel.
-At the same time, the Port of Seattle is well-positioned to lead the recovery.
+At the same time, the Port of Seattle is well-positioned to lead the recovery. or 2m from others.....N

 Our approach is simple: stay operational and keep people employed.
 Provide targeted financial relief to ensure sustained airport services.
 Focus investment on the hardest-hit industries and communities.
 Aggressively implement safety measures to bring the public back to our gateways as soon as possible.